 In our comparative test, the following product, for example, performed better:

 CTA-100 had a much higher score.
-The AV2-CD850BT, on the other hand, was defeated by Sony’s STRDH590 review, which had a greater impact.
+The AV2-CD850BT, on the other hand, was defeated by Sony’s STRDH590 feedback, which had a greater impact.

 By the way, at TTR, the Sony STRDH590 is a lone warrior – no other Sony amplifiers have been assessed by professionals.